nunit/docs/docs/articles/vs-test-adapter/Index.md

 The adapter is delivered as a nuget package, to be installed into all test projects.

+> [!NOTE]
-*Note there is also a VSIX extension version, which was used earlier for Visual Studio.
+> There is also a VSIX extension version, which was used earlier for Visual Studio.
 The support for this has been deprecated, although it still works.
-The recommendation is to avoid this and use the nuget version.*
+The recommendation is to avoid this and use the nuget version.